 Three sisters arrived in May of 1995 at the invitation of Bishop John Steinbock and pastor Father Daniel Avila.
 These first sisters were Sister Leotina Ratu Fesaitu (Rotuma), Sister Carmillus Fetui Tamatimu (Samoa), and Sister Patrick Malani (Tonga).

 Father Avila purchased a home to serve as their convent; but, it was pretty empty.
 Numerous parishioners stepped forward to fill the home with everything they needed.
-Donors included the following families: Dustons, Robinsons, Wynns, Silvers, Azevedos, Maciels, and more.
+Donors included the following families: Dustons, Robinsons, Wynns, Silvas, Azevedos, Maciels, and more.
 Even a vehicle was provided to them.

 The sisters were overwhelmed by the generosity of the parishioners.